jnk0le/random/pipeline cycle test/README.md

 The operand2 (reg-reg) instructions have 1 extra cycle of input latency to the second register operand, even when the second operand is not shifted (e.g. `add r0, r1, r2`)

+`bfi` instruction cannot be dual issued with other `bfi` or "slot 0" instructions (unlike suggested by optimization manual)

 Most of the ALU instructions can be executed in 3 total (symmetric) pipeline stages, EX1, EX2, EX3.

 - basic ALU instructions (e.g. `add`, `mov`, operand2 constant) can execute in all 3 stages
 - bitwise instructions (e.g. `eors`, `and`) can execute in EX2 and EX3
 - shift instructions (e.g. `lsrs`, `ubfx`) can execute in EX1 and EX2
 - reg-reg operand2 (e.g. `add.w`, `and.w`) instructions execute throughout 2 stages (SHIFT + ALU) EX1+EX2 or EX2+EX3.\
-Non shifted input operand (for ALU stage) is consumed in the stage, where it's used (no false dependecy by shifter)
+Non shifted input operand (for ALU stage) is consumed in the stage, where it's used (no false dependecy by shifter stage)
 - "slot 0" instructions (e.g. `uxtb`, `uadd8`) instruction can execute only in EX2 (from any issue slot)
+- `bfi` instruction executes throughout EX1 and EX2 (SHIFT + ALU), destination operand is consumed in EX2 stage (no false dependecy by shifter stage)

 It is possible to forward dependent operands in 0 cycles into a later stages.